 Netta van Vliet

-I am a Visiting Assistant Professor of Anthropology, Religion and Women’s Studies at College of the Atlantic, in Bar Harbor, Maine.
+I am an assistant professor of anthropology and women’s studies at College of the Atlantic, in Bar Harbor, Maine.

 My research and teaching focuses on borders – geopolitical, social, economic, conceptual and corporeal – and movement across and between them.
 Geographically, I study Israeli state formation and its relation to Europe, the Maghreb, and the Near East.
-This work takes shape in the interstices of anthropology, feminist and postcolonial studies, psychoanalysis, critical theory, and Israel and Jewish Studies.
+This work takes shape in the interstices of political anthropology, feminist and postcolonial studies, psychoanalysis, critical theory, literature and Israel and Jewish studies.
 I am especially interested in the politics of language and population relocation, violence and refuge, and in understandings of sexual difference, diaspora, and sovereignty.

 These interests all converge on a single question: what are the political implications of how we understand what it means to be human?
 I have examined this question through an analysis of how Israeli Jews and Zionist narratives both challenge and rely on binary oppositions — between West and East, exile and return, masculine and feminine, and religious and secular –through which a particular notion of the human has been defined.
 I am interested in how challenges to the boundaries of the human can inform our engagement with political categories such as citizenship, refugee, and asylum, as well as with related concepts such as autonomy and rights.